The First to Leave

 One young Reman had spent more than three weeks in the painting of the horse, and sold the likeness for a considerable sum, paying the agreed proportion to Presrae, of course.
-Not once had the captain divulged his secret, or let slip some remark to give the game away.
+Not once had the captain divulged his secret, or let slip the slightest remark to give the game away.
 Only his own men knew the truth, as well as how to mix the necessary glue so well that not once had the huge horn dislodged itself.
-Even now Presrae rode Moondown in all apparent earnestness, no saddle nor harness nor bridle, like some legendary hero.
+Even now Presrae rode Moondown in all apparent earnestness, needing no saddle nor harness nor bridle, like some legendary hero.
 It was an act that paid dividends.
 How many other mercenaries in Tilea had lords tumbling over each other to contract them?
 Duke Guidobaldo himself was so taken by Moondown, and the rest of the company, that he paid ridiculously well to hire them, as well as recompensing the arch-lector the full amount in gold which he had originally paid to hire them.
-The Sharlian Riders had only come to Trantio to escort a priestly emissary with complaints about the War of the Princes, and were supposed then to return to Remas.
+The Sharlian Riders had come to Trantio merely to escort a priestly emissary with complaints about the War of the Princes, and they were supposed to return to Remas.
 But who says no when a duke offers to pay twice for you?

 “We’ll have real Tilean nobility ordering us soon enough,” said Gillvas.